List of county roads in Will County, Illinois

+The Will County Highway System is a network of arterial county highways in Will County, Illinois, United States, maintained by the Will County Division of Transportation (WCDOT).
+The system comprises approximately 55 county roads, covering a total of 620 miles of roadway.

+Signage

-The Will County Highway System is a county-maintained system of arterial county highways in Will County, Illinois, United States.
-They are marked with the standard M1-6 pentagon-shaped highway marker on the base of traffic signals at intersections with other county highways.
-They are not marked on any freeway or tollway exits or signed with separate reassurance markers.
+Will County road signs are marked with the standard M1-6 blue pentagon-shaped highway marker on the base of traffic signals at intersections with other county highways.
+Additionally, they may be attached to a separate pole at the terminus.

+County roads are not marked on any freeway or tollway exits or signed with separate reassurance markers.
 In addition, although concurrencies of county highways exist in the county, they too are not explicitly signed as such.

+Furthermore, cardinal directions such as north, south, east, and west are not signed by WCDOT, with only the county road shield being displayed.
+The termini of some county roads are signed by "END" and "BEGIN" plaques below the county shield like illustrated in the accompanying image of County Road 90.